xaoirse/luna/README.md

 : Command Line Argument Parser for Rust.
 - [**Rayon**](https://github.com/rayon-rs/rayon): A data-parallelism library for Rust.
 - [**Regex**](https://github.com/rust-lang/regex
-): A library for parsing, compiling, and executing regular expressions.
+): A library for parsing, compiling and executing regular expressions.
 - ...

 # FAQ
-### Is it works?
+### Does it work?
-Yes, I am using it. but it may has bugs so I try to fix them.
+Yes, I use it.
+There may be bugs, so I try to fix them.
 ### Why Rust?
-I want a standalone binary release from my code,
+I want a standalone binary release of my code.

 # Contribute